Identifying Black Holes Through Space Telescopes and Deep Learning: ENSEMBLE MODEL FOR DETECTION AND RECOGNITION

 \subsection{Datasets}

 In this paper, two NN models for black hole detection and parameter estimation share the same data generation pipeline but with different configurations.
-The former corresponds to datasets where black holes and stellar are generated in one image with the size of $1024\times1024$, while the latter has datasets that fix black holes in the center, with different sizes of accretion disk, inclinations, position angles and temperatures, with an image size of $240 \times240$.
+The former corresponds to datasets where black holes and star are generated in one image with the size of $1024\times1024$, while the latter has datasets that fix black holes in the center, with different sizes of accretion disk, inclinations, position angles and temperatures, with an image size of $240 \times240$.

-For the detection task, multiple data groups are generated with different $\theta$, each containing 1000 observation images.
+For the detection task, multiple data groups are generated with different $\theta$, each containing 1~000 observation images.
 Each image has a corresponding text file with metadata on the bounding circles that define the objects in the image.
 The metadata for each object includes its class, x-y coordinates, and radius of the bounding circle.
-There is either zero or one black hole and 3 to 100 stellar in one image.
+There is either zero or one black hole and 3 to 100 star in one image.

 For the parameter estimation task, we also generated several groups of data according to the different $\theta$.
-Each group has 27018 images, which is three times the number of its parent dataset.
+Each group has 27~018 images{}.
 The temperature is determined by Wien's displacement law from the observable range of the telescope, and the mass of a black hole is inferred from its size of accretion disk by Eq.~(\ref{eq:temp}).
 This process is shown in Fig.~\ref{fig:parameter_range}.
 The parameters to be estimated and their range are shown in Table~\ref{tab:Classification}.

 The generated samples were randomly split into training and validation sets with ratios $N_{\text{train}}: N_{\text{validation}}: N_{\text{test}} = 6:2:2$.
 To ensure the accuracy of training, the data in the training set is rounded up to an integer multiple of the batch size, and the excess is divided into the validation set.